Nebraska Debt Relief Guide

 Income and employment in Nebraska

 On top of this, Nebraska is an employment-at-will state.
 For this reason, employment may be terminated at any given moment and for any reason.
-Consequently, an employer nor an employee guarantee they will uphold employment.
+Consequently, neither an employer nor an employee guarantee they will uphold employment.
 So, they may terminate their relationship in the same vein.

 This freedom of employment gives Nebraska workers plenty of opportunity to seek any job placement and negotiate salary and benefits.
 But it can also mean less job security.
 This makes it crucial for Nebraskans to maintain a strong financial safety net, with robust emergency savings and low credit card balances.